Who we are

 Since 1980 the Society has been governed by a board of trustees and officers whom, along with committee chairs and co-opted members, serve as the HIS Council.

-In 2021 HIS and the Journal of Hospital Infection celebrated their 40th anniversaries.
-Read more here.
+In 2021 HIS and the Journal of Hospital Infection celebrated their 40th anniversaries with a Special Celebration Event and a book recording the history of the organisation.

 Presidents